vspcoderz/Pterodactyl-Dashboard-List/README.md

 # Star This Project!
 Star This Project And Share This To Any Hosting Startup How need help About It

-# Send Pull Request to Add Yours
+# Wanna Add Yours?
+start This Project And Send Pull Request!

 ## Upcoming ..
 I'll Make a Website With Docs To Install All Dash Easily